 - Nineteenth-Century Short Title Catalogue.
 Printed record of the English-speaking world from the beginning of the nineteenth century to the end of the First World War.

-- World History Matters (Center for History and New Media, GMU)
+- World History Matters.
+Center for History and New Media, George Mason University.

 - Encyclopedia of Diderot & d'Alembert (in English)